Skip to content

 What Happens When You Get a DUI in North Carolina?

 A first-time DUI offense in North Carolina may carry a $500 fine and 48 hours in jail.
-If they arrest you for a DUI, call a lawyer immediately.
-If you are worried about legal costs, there is a way to reduce them.
-Here’s how.
+If you’re charged with a DUI, call a lawyer immediately.

 North Carolina is an “implied consent” state.
 This means when you get behind the wheel of a vehicle in North Carolina, you automatically consent to have your blood alcohol level tested if the traffic officer suspects you may be driving under the influence.